 If none of these exceptions apply to you, the Mortgage Forgiveness Act could come to your rescue.

 The Mortgage Forgiveness Debt Relief Act of 2007

 The Mortgage Forgiveness Debt Relief Act was signed into law in 2007.
 It removes tax liability for qualifying homeowners whose mortgage debt was forgiven.
 The original act was only active through 2009, but the IRS has extended the policy every year through 2017.
-A 2019 extension has not yet been approved.
 However, the current law applies to debt forgiven up to 2017 and even 2018 if there was a written agreement in 2017.